1300 088 065

 Let’s dive in.

-What is Pre Approval?
+What Is Pre Approval?

 A pre-approval is an indication from a lender that they are willing to approve your loan when you find the right property.
 It is also known as conditional approval, indicative approval, approval in principle or home seeker, depending on the bank you use.